LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### scrollToBottomButtonMessagePreviewEnabled
-Toggle the mode of the Scroll to bottom unread message text preview.
+Toggle the mode of the scroll to bottom unread message text preview.

    - **Type:** Bool